borislitovchenko/MAVU-Prototype/README.md

 - **Login**: not required
 - **Language**: Russian / English
-- **Tested with**: children 5–12 y.o. under adult supervision
+- **Tested with**: children under adult supervision

-This link demonstrates how MAVU emotionally supports a child through natural dialogue and memory.
-It is part of our voice-integrated game concept.
+This demo simulates the voice-driven emotional companion at the heart of MAVU.

 ---